mdavoodi/www/source/blog/2015-07-28-a-new-event-system-for-atlas.html.md

 ![Atlas New Events](/images/blog/a-new-event-system-for-atlas/new-events.png)

+In addition to viewing your own personal event log, you can view all events in a particular organization provided you are an owner of that organization.
+Simply click on your organization in the account settings page and visit the "Event log" for that organization.

+Lastly, each resource also has its own event log.
+While the organizational view of all events may be helpful, a more granular event log is available per-resource.
+If you have admin permissions for a resource, you can click the "Event log" item in the sidebar to view all events which correspond directly to that resource (such as an environment or build configuration).

 ### Thank You

 We would like to extend a special thank you to all the customers who helped us